-During your practice placements you will be allocated to a Practice Educator who will provide the environment and opportunities for learning and facilitate and assess your development to achievement the required learning outcomes and competencies for the module.
+During your practice placements you will be allocated to a Practice Educator or mentor who will provide the environment and opportunities for learning and facilitate and assess your development to achievement the required learning outcomes and competencies for the module.

-You will work closely with other emergency services and the wider NHS and interprofessional learning with other healthcare students at Wrexham Glyndwr University will be incorporated within this module in the form of group workshops.
+Interprofessional learning with other healthcare students at Wrexham Glyndwr University will be incorporated within this module in the form of group workshops.
 During these, students from other disciplines will connect to share and reflect upon their own placement experiences and discuss a variety of healthcare topics together.